sams-santos/MATLAB-Power-Monitor/README.md

-# MATLAB Power Consumption Monitor
+# PowerTrack: Real-Time Process Energy Analysis

 This project monitors and visualizes the power consumption, voltage, and current of a specified process (e.g., MATLAB) using data from the Elmor Labs PMD sensor.
 It provides real-time data plotting and logging, useful for performance analysis and optimization.
 The code works on both Windows and Linux environments.